 The primary mechanisms for stakeholder involvement in the RVC LCAP development process are the Leadership Council, Community Council, and RVC's ELAC.
 The Councils meet monthly and are made up of parents, teachers, and administration.

-Beginning at the February meetings of these groups, the School Director will make a presentation on the current LCAP and how progress on the LCAP is being monitored and will present a schedule for the next four months during which the next LCAP will be developed before being presented to the Governing Board in May and June for its review and adoption.
+Beginning at the February meetings of these groups, the School Director makes a presentation on the current LCAP and how progress on the LCAP is being monitored and presents a schedule for the next four months during which the next LCAP will be developed before being presented to the Governing Board in May and June for its review and adoption.

 With a foundation of progressive student-driven learning, social-emotional development, academic rigor, and inspiring, fun project-based education, Ross Valley Charter makes learning come alive for students.
 Our immersive, hands-on approach creates lifelong learners who act on their confidence, both inside and out of the classroom.

 Multi-age, project-based education has a natural emphasis on collaboration and teamwork, and helps create an environment of collaboration, mutual respect, and kindness.
 The projects that the students undertake require real applications of Common Core lessons, and result in performances, presentations, exhibitions, and academic reports that the students take great pride in sharing.